 This can only be achieved by building evidence of the value of nature-based solutions and sharing it among a wide audience.
-Sharing learning from failures is also important so we can learn from mistakes.
+Sharing learning from failures is also important so that mistakes can be learnt from.

-It should be noted, however, that when moving from a localised example of a nature-based solution to upscaling or outscaling, it is important to tailor the solution to the new area and to the technical design and scale of that area rather than merely replicating a generic solution.
+It should be noted, however, that when moving from a localised example of a nature-based solution to upscaling or out-scaling, it is important to tailor the technical solution design to the new area and to the needs and scale of that area, rather than merely replicating a generic solution.

-By sharing successes in relation to delivering bespoke benefits tailored to local needs, it is hoped that others involved in city-making or community development processes will adopt similar approaches, promoting widespread adoption of the Connecting Nature Framewor building blocks across city or local government departments and external stakeholders.
+By sharing successes in relation to delivering bespoke benefits tailored to local needs, it is hoped that others involved in city-making or community development processes will adopt similar approaches, promoting widespread adoption of the Connecting Nature Framework building blocks across city or local government departments and external stakeholders.